T.J. Hockenson Player Prop Bets for NFL Week 13 | Detroit vs. Minnesota 12/5/2021

 - In his four matchups against the Vikings, Hockenson's 29.5 receiving yards average is 17.0 less than his over/under for Sunday's game (46.5).

-- In four matchups, Hockenson has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest against the Vikings.
+- In four matchups, Hockenson has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest versus the Vikings.

 - This week Hockenson will face the NFL's 24th-ranked pass defense (269.1 yards allowed per game).

-- With 18 passing TDs allowed this season, the Vikings defense is ranked 16th in the NFL.
+- At 1.6 passing TDs conceded per game, the Vikings defense is ranked 16th in the NFL.

 Recent Performances

-- Against the Bears last week, Hockenson was targeted three times and picked up 35 yards on three receptions while scoring one touchdown.
+- Hockenson put together a 35-yard performance against the Bears last week on three catches while being targeted three times and scoring one touchdown.

-- Hockenson's nine catches during his last three games are good enough for 86 yards (28.7 ypg) and one touchdown.
-He's been targeted 12 times.
+- Hockenson has tacked on 86 yards on nine grabs and one touchdown over his last three outings.
+He was targeted 12 times and averaged 28.7 receiving yards per game.

 Hockenson's Detroit Teammates